PencilTester-01/VulnHubBoxes/JISCTF/ReadMe.md

 mysql:x:111:118:MySQL Server,,,:/nonexistent:/bin/false
 ```

-I can see the **technawi** user in the /etc/passwd.
+I see the **technawi** user in the /etc/passwd output.
 But After some digging I had no luck.
-I decided to search for flags by literally searching for flag,flags,.etc.
+I decided to search for flags.
+By literally searching for flag, flags,..etc.

 After many attempts, I was finally lucky with `find . -name flag | grep -v 'Permission'` Keep in mind, giving our limted shell it only prints the relevant files at the end. `/var/www/html/flag`